martinius96/Gotchi-Arduino-Online/README.md

 * <img src="https://www.robotop.lv/1174-home/096-128x64-oled-lcd-display-i2c-spi.jpg" width="128" height="128"> 0.96" Inch 128x64 Oled LCD Display
 * <img src="https://i.imgur.com/JMdkBTR.png" width="128" height="128"> 3x pushbutton
 * <img src="https://cdn10.bigcommerce.com/s-t4yqg98af9/products/631516/images/5559907/apindxecp__57024.1551660674.256.256.jpg?c=2" width="128" height="128"> Router/AP for remote connnection to game server

+# Instructions
+* Each player must be registered to webpage of game
+* Webpage will generate its source code for microcontroller that user will upload to board
+* Program for microcontroller will download stats, etc, game....
+* After user make something (action), it will be sent to webserver, when it will be saved, also players will be ranked based on their activity, actions, experiences, etc.